alvineebai/Alvine-kubernetes/10-advanced-scheduling/readme.md

     value: "black"
     effect: "NoSchedule"
 ```
-Apply the pod in the cluster and verify that the pod stays pending because there is node node with that taint in the cluster.
+Apply the pod in the cluster and verify that the pod stays **Pending** because there is node node with that taint in the cluster.
 ```bash
 kubectl create -f pod-toleration-equal2.yaml kubectl get pods -o wide